Are you looking for a new fishing boat? Can’t decide which one is more close to your ‘dreamboat’? If yes, then I am here to help you pick one.

 Not Comfortable

 Bass boats don’t offer much protection, making their riders get covered in water when in motion.
-You almost always end up with wet clothes when reeling in fish from a bass boat.
+You almost always get wet clothes when fishing from a bass boat.
 This factor makes these boats very uncomfortable, especially in winter.

 Moreover, you may not find it easy to maneuver a bass boat in rough water conditions.
 Therefore, it is always a bad idea to go fishing in a bass boat on a windy day.